 Ah, what’s for dinner?
 The question that strikes fear into the hearts of parents and spouses everywhere.
 Well, I’m here to offer you some simple meal hacks.

-I frequently share recipes and ideas on Instagram, Pinterest, and in my Facebook group, but I wanted to take a few minutes to share HOW I come up with my ideas.
+I frequently share recipes and ideas on Instagram and Pinterest but I wanted to take a few minutes to share HOW I come up with my ideas.
 Sometimes I follow recipes and use cookbooks, but usually not.
 I’ll flip through one from time to time for inspiration, but that’s about it.
 Even still, we have a pretty well-rounded diet, we eat lots of fruits and veggies, and I cook almost every night.
 I

 There are a few steps I take when creating my mealtime ‘masterpieces’.
 I’ll break them down.